web-stack/lifeofjs/README.md

 * name: name of the library or plug-in
 * url: official web site which gives information about the library or plug-in
 * source: path to the source code of the library or plug-in
-* desc: a short description of library
+* desc: short description of library
 * tags: tags to categorize the library or plug-in.

 #### Tools: `js-tools.json` ####

-A collection of tools/applications/browser-addons/IDEs to make the JavaScript development better.
+A collection of tools / applications / browser-addons / IDEs to make the JavaScript development better.

 * name: name of the tool
 * url: web site which provides the tool